Promzi/unlearn_label/README.md

 ---

 # Appendix Material (Beyond Main Paper)
-Due to ECML PKDD formatting constraints, theoretical guarantees and algorithmic details have been placed in the _appendix/_ directory, including:
+Due to ECML PKDD formatting constraints, theoretical guarantees and algorithmic details have been placed in the Appendix.pdf that includes:

 📐 **Appendix A:** Theoretical privacy proofs for Weight Filtering and Pruning